Skip to content

 Requiring motions to be reviewed in specific policy groups helps property managers understand upcoming changes in areas like economic development, public safety, and environmental rules.

-As well as the power to impact the final motion language or vote.
+As well as gives them the power to impact the final motion language or vote.

 Stay Connected